UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-ps.md

 This guide shows you how to use PowerShell to create a site-to-site VPN from your UKCloud for Microsoft Azure environment to public Azure.

+> [!NOTE]
+> In public Azure - virtual network gateways can take up to 45 minutes to deploy, for more information see [here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways).

 ### Intended audience

 To complete the steps in this guide, you must have appropriate access to subscriptions in UKCloud for Microsoft Azure and public Azure.